NuralySol/Finance/README.md

 # Finance tracking and expence app (CRUD)

 ## PLaid API
->Use the API [Plaid.com](https://plaid.com/) first 100 accounts is free, it has official node.js client library, exprence tracking, net worth tracking, and documentation.
+>Use the API [Plaid.com](https://plaid.com/) first 100 accounts is free, it has official node.js client library, expense tracking, net worth tracking, and documentation.

 ## Database (MongoDB)
 > A good place to place to store the data of customers.